 Our chief executive officer, our chief financial officer and the next three most highly compensated officers are referred to herein as the named executive officers.
-Section 162(m) of the Internal Revenue Code of 1986, as amended (the "Code") places a limit of \$1 million on the amount of compensation we may deduct for federal income tax purposes in any one year with respect to our named executive officers with the exception of our chief financial officer.
-However, performance-based compensation that meets certain requirements is excluded from this \$1 million limitation.
+For years beginning prior to January 1, 2018, Section 162(m) of the Internal Revenue Code of 1986, as amended (the "Code") placed a limit of \$1 million on the amount of compensation we may deduct for federal income tax purposes in any one year with respect to our named executive officers with the exception of our chief financial officer however, performance-based compensation that met certain requirements is excluded from this \$1 million limitation.